Ozone: Physical properties

 Ozone is a colourless or pale blue gas, slightly soluble in water, and much more soluble in inert non-polar solvents such as carbon tetrachloride or fluorocarbons, in which it forms a blue solution.
 At 161 K, it condenses to form a dark blue liquid.
 It is dangerous to allow this liquid to warm to its boiling point, because both concentrated gaseous ozone and liquid ozone can detonate.
 At temperatures below 80 K, it forms a violet-black solid.

 Ozone has a very specific sharp odour somewhat resembling chlorine bleach.
 Most people can detect it at the 0.01 μmol/mol level in air.
 Exposure of 0.1 to 1 μmol/mol produces headaches and burning eyes and irritates the respiratory passages.

 Even low concentrations of ozone in air are very destructive to organic materials such as latex, plastics, and animal lung tissue.

 The ozone molecule is weakly diamagnetic.

 Structure

 According to experimental evidence from microwave spectroscopy, ozone is a bent molecule, with C_{2v} symmetry (similar to the water molecule).
-The O–O distances are 127.2 pm.
-The O–O–O angle is 116.78°.
+The O–O distances are 127.8 pm and the O–O–O angle is 116.78°.
 The central atom is sp² hybridized with one lone pair.
-Ozone is a polar molecule with a dipole moment of 0.53 D. The molecule can be represented as a resonance hybrid with two contributing structures, each with a single bond on one side and double bond on the other.
-The arrangement possesses an overall bond order of 1.5 for both sides.
+Ozone is a polar molecule with a dipole moment of 0.53 D. The molecule can be represented as a resonance hybrid with two contributing structures, each with a single bond on one side and double bond on the other; this arrangement possesses an overall bond order of 1.5 for both sides.
 It is isoelectronic with the nitrite anion.
 Naturally occurring ozone can be composed of substituted isotopes (^{16}O, ^{17}O, ^{18}O).
 A cyclic form has been predicted but not observed.